-- 117. (Figure: Consumer and Capital Goods) Look at the figure Consumer and Capital Goods.
-If the economy is operating at point Y and its relevant production possibility frontier is curve 1: - A) the economy is at full employment and is efficient. - B) the economy is less than fully employed. - C) the economy is not efficient. - D) economic growth is not possible in the future. - 118.
+- 111. (Figure: Consumer and Capital Goods) Look at the figure Consumer and Capital Goods.
+If the economy is operating at point Y and its relevant production possibility frontier is curve 1: - A) the economy is at full employment and is efficient. - B) the economy is less than fully employed. - C) the economy is not efficient. - D) economic growth is not possible in the future. - 112.
 (Figure: Consumer and Capital Goods) Look at the figure Consumer and Capital Goods.
-The movement from curve 1 to curve 2 indicates: - A) a growing ability of the economy to produce capital and consumer goods. - B) going from unemployment to full employment. - C) a decrease in the factors of production. - D) a shift of the production possibility frontier toward producing fewer goods. - 119.
+The movement from curve 1 to curve 2 indicates: - A) a growing ability of the economy to produce capital and consumer goods. - B) going from unemployment to full employment. - C) a decrease in the factors of production. - D) a shift of the production possibility frontier toward producing fewer goods. - 113.
 (Figure: Consumer and Capital Goods) Look at the figure Consumer and Capital Goods.
-Technological improvements will likely: - A) shift the production possibility frontier inward to curve 1. - B) shift the production possibility frontier outward to curve 2. - C) lead to increased unemployment. - D) leave the production possibility frontier unchanged. - 120.
-Abe starts exercising regularly, and after a few months he can do twice as much of everything.
-In a single day Abe can now make 10 hamburgers or 8 milkshakes rather than the 5 hamburgers and 4 milkshakes he made in the past.
-We now know that Abe's production possibility frontier has , but his opportunity costs of making milkshakes . - A) shifted right; are unchanged - B) shifted right; have decreased - C) not changed; have increased - D) not changed; have decreased - 121.
-When a nation's economy grows: - A) its production possibility frontier shifts outward. - B) its production possibility frontier shifts inward. - C) it has been able to reach full employment. - D) it has moved to a more consumer-oriented position on its production possibility frontier.
+Technological improvements will likely: - A) shift the production possibility frontier inward to curve 1. - B) shift the production possibility frontier outward to curve 2. - C) lead to increased unemployment. - D) leave the production possibility frontier unchanged.

+114. ever than prod milk A) B) C) estarts exercising regularly, and after a few months he can do twice as much of cything.
+In a single day Abe can now make 10 hamburgers or 8 milkshakes rather a the 5 hamburgers and 4 milkshakes he made in the past.
+We now know that Abe's duction possibility frontier has, but his opportunity costs of making a shakes shifted right; are unchanged shifted right; have decreased not changed; have increased not changed; have decreased 115 XX 71 115.
+Wno A) en a nation's economy grows: its production possibility frontier shifts outward.
+B) its production possibility frontier shifts inward.
+C) it has been able to reach full employment.
+D) it has moved to a more consumer-oriented position on its production possibility frontier.
+116. ong as people have different, everyone has a comparative advantage in A) ething. direct costs , benefits , utility D) opportunity costs 117. ause of trade, a country may: A) consume outside its production possibility frontier.
+B) C) consume inside its production possibility frontier. find its production possibility frontier shifting outward.
+D) avoid opportunity costs.
+118. An economy is said to have a comparative advantage if it: A) can produce more of all goods than another economy.
+B) can produce less of all goods than another economy.
+C) has the lowest cost of producing a particular good.
+D) has the lowest cost of producing a particular good.

-- 122. As long as people have different , everyone has a comparative advantage in something. - A) direct costs - B) benefits - C) utility - D) opportunity costs - 123.
-Because of trade, a country may: - A) consume outside its production possibility frontier. - B) consume inside its production possibility frontier. - C) find its production possibility frontier shifting outward. - D) avoid opportunity costs. - 124.
-An economy is said to have a comparative advantage if it: - A) can produce more of all goods than another economy. - B) can produce less of all goods than another economy. - C) has the highest cost of producing a particular good. - D) has the lowest cost of producing a particular good. - 125.
-The economy with the lowest opportunity cost of producing a particular good is said to have: - A) a technological advantage. - B) a comparative advantage. - C) a production possibility frontier. - D) an increasing opportunity cost. - 126.
+- 119. The economy with the lowest opportunity cost of producing a particular good is said to have: - A) a technological advantage. - B) a comparative advantage. - C) a production possibility frontier. - D) an increasing opportunity cost. - 120.
 An economy is said to have a comparative advantage in the production of a good if it can produce that good: - A) with more resources than another economy. - B) with a higher opportunity cost than another economy. - C) outside its production possibilities curve. - D) at a lower opportunity cost than another economy.

-Use the following to answer question 127:
+Use the following to answer question 121: